Living Together Guidelines

 1. Sign up for Nextdoor.com.

 5. Once I formed a group, I invited group members to events.
-In my case I’ve hosted house concerts which is a favorite way I like to gather with people.
+In my case, I’ve hosted house concerts, which is a favorite way I like to gather with people.
 I have also started a Facebook group so that the members of the group can speak to one another and possibly instigate activities themselves.
-The cool thing here is that you’re acting as matchmaker, and all of the connections are local!
+The cool thing here is that you’re acting as a matchmaker, and all of the connections are local!

 6. Repeat the above until your social life is full of interesting people who live close by and may enrich your life.